 A Bad Case of Tattle Tongue: I like to prevent tattling at the very start of the school year, and this is a great way to teach the difference between tattling and reporting.
 The author does a great job of making the text and illustrations student friendly.

-Each of the seven lessons include a complete lesson plan that is written in the workshop model for writing workshop.
+Each of the seven introducing paragraphs lessons include a complete lesson plan that is written in the workshop model for writing workshop.
 The format is the same format that I use for all of my writing lesson plans, with a mini lesson, independent writing, and share time.

-There is also at least one printable for each lesson plan.
+There is also at least one printable for each introducing paragraphs lesson plan.
 All of the graphic organizers follow the same format, so students can become familiar with one graphic organizer.
 The graphic organizer starts small and gradually expands as students learn how to write different parts of a paragraph.
 I’ve also included a generic graphic organizer that can be used all year with any text.